yeshua453/website/docs/extend/integrating-existing-flutter-packages.md

 ```

-The minumal reqirements for this class is that it has to be inherited from Flet `Control` and it has to have `_get_control_name` method that will return the control name.
-This name should be the same as `args.control.type` we check in the `create_control.dart` file.
+The minumal requirements for this class is that it has to be inherited from Flet `Control` and it has to
+have `_get_control_name` method that will return the control name.
+This name should be the same as `args.control.type`
+we check in the `create_control.dart` file.

 ### Connect your Python app and Dart package